 In 2013, Johnson & Johnson’s subsidiary DePuy agreed to pay $2.5 billion to settle about 7,500 lawsuits against its ASR hip implant.
 At the time the company settled, it faced nearly 12,000 suits.

 In 2015, DePuy was ordered to pay $502 million to five plaintiffs who suffered complications from the Pinnacle implant.

 I suffered complications due to my metal-on-metal hip implant.
 Can I file a lawsuit?

 Thousands of people who were harmed after being implanted with a metal-on-metal device filed lawsuits against the manufacturers.
 These people allege the companies made defective products and failed to warn the public about their risks.

 If you or someone you love received a metal-on-metal hip implant and suffered as a result, you may be entitled to compensation but you need to take action now.
-Call the Hood National Law Group today at 1-800-214-1010 for a free case evaluation, or use the form on the right-hand side of your screen.
+Call National Injury Help today at 1-800-214-1010 for a free case evaluation, or use the form on the right-hand side of your screen.